-- The single greatest force in the world today is no longer nations states, economies, or even ideologies and religions, it is now Capital – Return on Investment has become the single greatest force in civilization, the single power driving the entire global economy and humanity, a global economy has stalled for one single reason alone, a marked decline in high quality entry and mid-level deal-flow;
+- The single greatest force in the world today is no longer nations states, economies, or even ideologies and religions, it is now Capital – Return on Investment has become the single greatest force in civilization, the single power driving the entire global economy and humanity, a global economy has stalled for one single reason alone, a marked decline in high-quality entry and mid-level deal-flow;

-- The principles of ‘just in time’ and ‘gig economy’ no longer apply only to purchasing and labour but also to companies and the products and services they provide – The pace of technology change and rate of globalization have created an environment where the vast majority of startups will no longer be built to last but only to fill a short-lived market need requiring very different business operations and investment return models, further reducing, not increasing, deal-flow; and
+- The principles of ‘just in time’ and ‘gig economy’ no longer apply only to purchasing and labor but also to companies and the products and services they provide – The pace of technology change and rate of globalization have created an environment where the vast majority of startups will no longer be built to last but only to fill a short-lived market need requiring very different business operations and investment return models, further reducing, not increasing, deal-flow; and

-- Elite circles are decreasing in size globally due to a two generation decrease in children born to these circles – This means the children of the elites and elite circles are no longer sufficient in number to sustain and increase the global economy which in turn means all important deal-flow will have to be realized increasingly from the efforts and investment of those born, raised and educated outside current elite circles.
+- Elite circles are decreasing in size globally due to a two-generation decrease in children born to these circles – This means the children of the elites and elite circles are no longer sufficient in number to sustain and increase the global economy which in turn means all important deal-flow will have to be realized increasingly from the efforts and investment of those born, raised and educated outside current elite circles.

 At the heart of the solution must be a rebuilding of the all-essential middle class utilizing Silicon Valley perfected supports for entrepreneurs and the innovative products and services they produce, drawing from the many communities outside those of the elites.
 Any and all efforts must be on this sole intent, a newly reconstituted and empowered middle class, the all critical element to any stable and expanding economy.
-Which means getting directly into now marginalized communities, marginalized either by lack of economic opportunity or by poverty and violence, or all three, as they often occur together.
+This means getting directly into now marginalized communities, marginalized either by lack of economic opportunity or by poverty and violence or all three, as they often occur together.

 However, while Silicon Valley entrepreneur investing is the model, this model must be modified if we hope to rebuild the middle class, particularly if we hope to build a middle class from those not now from or in elite circles, from those who lack an understanding of Silicon Valley, as well as of modern business and finance.
 The revised model must take into account the following:

-- Technology not Services – There simply is not enough service company opportunities available to rebuild the Middle Class, to revitalized deal-flow, the only industry capable of generating enough startup companies for the task is technology;
+- Technology, not Services – There simply is not enough service company opportunities available to rebuild the Middle Class, to revitalized deal-flow, the only industry capable of generating enough startup companies for the task is technology;

 - Short-lived Niches – Where Silicon Valley and its many limited partner investors seek 20x or greater returns from a company built to last, rebuilding the Middle Class from those outside elite circles will be dependent on more modest ROI of 3-5x from limited life companies that address a short-lived need;

-- No Liquidity Event – Investors will need realize their investment through profit sharing or directly as owners from portfolio companies with limited lives of 3-5 years, most of which will never experience a liquidity event;
+- No Liquidity Event – Investors will need to realize their investment through profit sharing or directly as owners from portfolio companies with limited lives of 3-5 years, most of which will never experience a liquidity event;

-- Management Team Turn-over – In order to realize 20x or greater returns from a given management team, rather than focusing on realizing from a single venture, successful teams will need be incentivized to go on to lead 3-5 startups in their time.
+- Management Team Turn-over – In order to realize 20x or greater returns from a given management team, rather than focusing on realizing from a single venture, successful teams will need to be incentivized to go on to lead 3-5 startups in their time.

 This is no easy task.
-The single greatest challenge is going to be overcoming our own built in biases as to the capacity of those outside the elite circles, those who live in poverty and violence repressed and lower-middle class communities, those who look, talk and act differently than us.
+The single greatest challenge is going to be overcoming our own built-in biases as to the capacity of those outside the elite circles, those who live in poverty and violence repressed and lower-middle-class communities, those who look, talk and act differently than us.
 In developing technology startup business models the citizens can understand and successfully employ that allow for real rates of return from these communities.
-The second challenge however is going to be far greater and that is to identify and develop real technology startup business talent in these communities among individuals who have become depending on the system of the current elected class and their elites, among citizens who currently lack hope for a better future, who see no safe way out of the real oppression we have allowed to settle upon these communities.
+The second challenge however is going to be far greater and that is to identify and develop real technology startup business talent in these communities among individuals who have become dependent on the system of the current elected class and their elites, among citizens who currently lack hope for a better future, who see no safe way out of the real oppression we have allowed to settle upon these communities.